 Falafel is one of the mysterious dishes in Syrian cuisine, its origin is still a secret that I think experts need to spend more time determining the exact answer.
 However, it is not as important as the dish’s taste.

 There are numerous theories about the birth of falafel.
-Many people agree that it came from Egypt 1000 years ago, and the Egyptian Copts brought it to the Middle East.
+Many agree that it came from Egypt 1000 years ago, and the Egyptian Copts brought it to the Middle East.
 Meanwhile, a few believed these delicious cakes were born in India in the 1500s.

 For those who love veggies, this Mahshi is a must-try recipe.
 The first place consumed Mahshi is Ottoman, yet its aroma and flavor spread to Egypt and the Levant through the Balkans.
 You cannot count how many people love it.